 Charter schools classified as a nonclassroom-based charter schools as of the 2021-22 fiscal year second principal apportionment certification pursuant to Section 47612.5 of the Education Code are not eligible for this funding.

 Program Administration

-The CEC, through a competitive solicitation process, will seek to contract with a third-party implementer to administer the SB 114 Funded Charging and Refueling Infrastructure Program.
-Local educational agencies' grant awards will be scheduled and considered at a CEC business meeting for approval by the CEC prior to execution of an agreement between the local educational agency and third-party implementer.
+The CEC, through a competitive solicitation process, will seek to award a third-party implementer to administer the SB 114 Funded Charging and Fueling Infrastructure Program.

 Role of the Guiding Principles for the Program